 The best part about any relish or sauce you make is that it’s actually better if prepared a day ahead of time.
 One less thing to worry about while you’re preparing the rest of the meal.
 If you’re looking for a sweeter version, then try cranberry sauce with Grand Marnier and Walnuts or one with Port and figs.

-Whichever you choose, Thanksgiving and Christmas are not complete without some version.
+Whichever you choose, a special meal is not complete without some version.
 All three of these variations are super easy to make and the perfect addition for your feast.

 What goes with cranberry sauce